 Typically, if you or your spouse has worked and paid taxes for at least ten years, you will be eligible for premium-free Part A. Your premium for Part B, however, will vary based on the total amount of years worked, as well as income.

 Ensure that your current doctors accept Medicare.

-If you have doctors or specialists that you see on a regular basis, you should make sure that these providers accept Medicare.
-96% doctors accept Original Medicare, and while it is rare for doctors to “opt-out” of Medicare, some specialists–like dermatologists and gynecologists–prefer to treat patients on a private-pay basis.
-If a specialist you see does not accept Medicare, and you are intent on remaining under their care, you may want to consider purchasing additional coverage, such as a Medicare Advantage plan or a Medigap policy.
+If you have doctors that you see on a regular basis, you should ensure that these providers accept Medicare.
+96% doctors accept Original Medicare.
+While it is rare for doctors to “opt-out” of Medicare, some specialists–like dermatologists and gynecologists–prefer to treat patients on a private-pay basis.
+If a specialist you see does not accept Medicare, you may want to consider purchasing additional coverage.
+Medicare Advantage plans and Medigap policies are popular options for enrollees in this position.
 If this is not an option, you can at least use this extra time to find a new doctor to resume your care when you begin your coverage under Medicare.

 6 months before turning 65